What Is Ketamine?

-Despite the fact that this drug does continue to have limited medical applications, the safety factor drastically changes when it is abused.
-Within situations of abuse or addiction, a user may face the following dangers:
+Despite the fact that this drug does continue to have limited medical applications, the safety factor drastically changes when it is used.
+Within situations of use or addiction, a user may face the following dangers:

 - Damage to episodic and working memory